kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

 To change component job configuration, follow these steps:

 1. In the `config.yaml` file, change the name of the file where the jobs are generated.
 For example, add the `deprecated` suffix.
-Change the path to this file in tests accordingly.
 2. Add `until: {last release}` to this configuration.
 It specifies the release until which this component version applies.
 3. Create a new entry with the new configuration.
 Set the `to` field to point to the file responsible for storing jobs.
 4. Add `since: {next release}` to the new entry.
 It specifies the release from which this component version applies.